Bridging the UK with the Far East

 Inaugural event

-CSAL's inaugural event was held at Baltic Exchange's iconic location at 38 St Mary Axe.
+CSAL's inaugural event was held at Baltic Exchange's iconic location at 38 St Mary Axe in 2017.
 The seminar featured renowned speakers such as Simon Young, then Head of Cosco UK, maritime expert Martin Stopford and representatives from both the physical and paper markets.
 Attendees had the opportunity to participate in a panel discussion before networking over drinks.

 Gatherings

-CSAL has hosted a variety of informal gatherings, including a British and Chinese wines tasting event co-hosted with the London Maritime Arbitration Association, a karaoke night that was mentioned in TradeWinds, and a festive Chinese New Year dinner buffet.
+CSAL has hosted a variety of informal gatherings through 2017-2019, including a British and Chinese wines tasting event co-hosted with the London Maritime Arbitration Association, a karaoke night that was mentioned in TradeWinds, and a festive Chinese New Year dinner buffet.
 Each event provided a fun and relaxing atmosphere, fostering new connections and strengthening existing ones.

 LISW 2019

-CSAL was approached by Maritime London and the Department for International Trade to help organise an event aimed at matching maritime service providers with potential clients during London International Shipping Week.
+CSAL was approached by Maritime London and the Department for International Trade to help organise an event aimed at matching maritime service providers with potential clients during London International Shipping Week in 2019.
 The event was held at the Leadenhall Building, also known as the Cheesegrater, and CSAL provided industry knowledge and contacts, which resulted in high attendance by buyers from overseas.

 Contact